 Euro-Business class makes perfect economic sense for airlines.
 Not only can the airline fit more seats into the plane, but it can change the size of the Business cabin between flights.
 Unfortunately, this comes at the cost of passenger comfort!

 Most European airlines still provide good on-board service, including full meals and drinks, to Business class passengers.
 But as always, the quality of the catering varies by airline.
-Here’s an example of breakfast on a Lufthansa domestic flight:
+Here’s an example of breakfast on a Lufthansa short-haul business class flight:

 One benefit of booking Business Class within Europe is the services on the ground.
 For example, you’ll have access to the priority check-in, security and boarding queues.
 You’ll also receive airport lounge access.
 (These benefits may already be available to you if you have status with the airline.)